samirhusain26/PromptSmith/README.md

 4. (Optional) Click the dropdown arrow to select a different persona
 5. Your prompt is instantly refined!

+> [!TIP]
+> You can customize **any** persona (not just 'Custom') by editing the system prompt in the Extension Settings.
+Your changes will be saved specifically for that persona.

 ### Button States

 | State | Appearance | Meaning |